 Other Foods Associated with GIST

 - When patients undergo surgery which involves the small intestine, they may start showing symptoms of lactose intolerance, which in some cases may also be temporary.
 However, this may lead to indigestion and abdominal pain.
-Hence, milk and milk products may have to be avoided by GIST patients.
+Hence, GIST patients should avoid foods like milk and milk products.

 - Foods such as oats containing dietary fibers may be beneficial for GIST patients with gastrointestinal problems.
 Folate and fiber-rich cabbage may also help improve digestive health in GIST patients.
 Foods such as bamboo and low amounts of avocado may also be beneficial for GIST patients.

 - Not all foods that are usually considered healthy may be right for GIST.
-Avoid taking high amounts of Bell pepper, Tarragon, Corn and Peppermint.
+For GIST, avoid taking high amounts of foods like Bell pepper, Tarragon, Corn and Peppermint.
 Also, avoid intake of high concentrated forms or supplements of Coconut, Carrot, Fenugreek, Honeysuckle and Nutmeg when facing GIST.

 When it comes to facing cancers such as gastrointestinal stromal tumor (GIST), following a diet with the right food and supplements matters.
 While a diet including foods/supplements such as turmeric or curcumin, Vitamin B12, oats, cabbage, bamboo and avocado may be beneficial for Gastrointestinal stromal tumor (GIST), consumption of obesity causing foods, milk, Bell pepper, Tarragon, Corn and Peppermint may not help.
 Also, avoid taking supplements such as arginine, glutamine, omega-3-fatty acids, coconut, carrot, fenugreek, honeysuckle and nutmeg while facing GIST, unless suggested by your healthcare professional.